Back to all posts

 Your JSON Google Sheet APIs can be used to populate charts, maps, widgets from any framework that allows axios/fetch requests.

 Your CMS posts can be integrated with any frontend system that supports Markdown rendering.
 For Next.js this can be done easily using MDX.
-I’ll probably make a guide on this at some point
+(I’ll probably make a guide on this at some point.)

 Not for everyone

-Yes, if you’re a bank re-architecting your payment services, please don’t use this.
-If you’re a large news organization who needs rich customization and organization, maybe it’s not for you either.
+If you’re a large news organization who needs rich customization and organization, please don’t.

-Or maybe not?
+Or maybe not.

 FWIW, this blog is using Jedwal (here’s the Google Doc as proof!), so maybe give us a shot?